dotnet/project-system/docs/repo/getting-started.md

 ## Debugging/Deploying

 By default when you build inside Visual Studio or the command-line, the project system and other binaries gets deployed to the _Exp_ experimental instance of Visual Studio.
-They will automatically _override_ any binaries that come with Visual Studio.
+They will automatically _override_ any binaries that come with Visual Studio when you launch that instance.

 First of all, [setup your debugging environment](https://github.com/dotnet/project-system/blob/master/docs/repo/debugging/setting-up-environment.md).